 Mathematics assessments were also designed and built to emulate the blueprint of the state assessment.
 Students faced questions based on new core standards, anchors and eligible content in both multiple choice and open-ended forms.
 Questions were verified to ensure appropriate reading level in order to limit reading level interference.

-Benchmark Assessments that Fit Easily in Your Calendar
+Common Assessments that Fit Easily in Your Calendar

 You don’t have an extra week to take practice assessments.
 You have curriculum that needs covered.
 We get that and have built our assessments to meet that reality.